January 2014 Why President Obama is Spending Big Time to Deport

 women teacher years ago but now they are lawyers, business women, and

 scientists.
-Rather than pay they get Psychic income.
-I heard this on Bloomberg's
+Rather than high pay they get Psychic income.

 4) A 16 school(?) pilot programming immersing primary school